Tazovsky/shiny-async-demo/README.md

 1. Inform user that process on cluster has finished
 2. Add error handling to cluster calculations

+## PS:
-## PS: You can look for similar problem on stackoverflow: https://stackoverflow.com/questions/46266338/r-shiny-run-task-script-in-different-process
+You can look for similar soultion on stackoverflow: https://stackoverflow.com/questions/46266338/r-shiny-run-task-script-in-different-process